-The degree of force which is used will depend on the age, gender and understanding of the pupil.
+The degree of force which is used will depend on the pupil and circumstances.

 Staff members will always use actions which are appropriate and in proportion to the circumstances of the incidents.

 All incidents which involve the use of reasonable force will be reported to the Head Teacher, recorded in writing and communicated to the pupil's parents/carers.